DavidRoss85/EECE5554_2025_Project/robotic_arm/pincherx100/camera_calibration/README.md

 # Make sure camera is connected
 source venv/bin/activate

-# For 8.5cm x 10cm printer limitation:
-# Use TINY checkerboard (6x7 inner corners)
+# Use large checkerboard (6x7 inner corners) for hand-eye calibration
-# IMPORTANT: Use YOUR measured square size (e.g., if you measured 12mm):
+# IMPORTANT: Use YOUR measured square size (e.g., if you measured 24mm):
-python calibrate_camera.py --camera 0 --pattern 6x7 --square 12
+python calibrate_camera.py --camera 0 --pattern 6x7 --square 24

-# If your squares measured differently (e.g., 11mm), use that:
+# If your squares measured differently (e.g., 23mm), use that:
-# python calibrate_camera.py --camera 0 --pattern 6x7 --square 11
+# python calibrate_camera.py --camera 0 --pattern 6x7 --square 23

 # Follow the on-screen instructions:
 # 1. Hold checkerboard in front of camera